awsdocs/iam-user-guide/doc_source/id_root-user.md

 + AWS CLI: [aws iam delete\-access\-key](https://docs.aws.amazon.com/cli/latest/reference/iam/delete-access-key.html)
 + AWS API: [DeleteAccessKey](https://docs.aws.amazon.com/IAM/latest/APIReference/API_CreateAccessKey.html)

-## Changing the Password for the Root User<a name="id_root-user_manage_password"></a>
+## Changing the password for the root user<a name="id_root-user_manage_password"></a>

-For information about changing the root user's password, see [Changing the AWS Account Root User Password](id_credentials_passwords_change-root.md)\.
+For information about changing the root user's password, see [Changing the AWS account root user password](id_credentials_passwords_change-root.md)\.
 To change the root user, you must log in using the root user credentials\.
 To view the tasks that require you to sign in as the root user, see [AWS Tasks that Require Root User](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html)

-## Securing the Credentials for the Root User<a name="id_root-user_secure_credentials"></a>
+## Securing the credentials for the root user<a name="id_root-user_secure_credentials"></a>

-For more information about securing the credentials for the AWS account root user, see [Lock Away Your AWS Account Root User Access Keys](best-practices.md#lock-away-credentials)\.
+For more information about securing the credentials for the AWS account root user, see [Lock away your AWS Account Root User access keys](best-practices.md#lock-away-credentials)\.